Emily E. Finke wins International Singer-Songwriters award

-Creative entrepreneur and independent artist, Emily E. Finke, continues to blaze a trail in the entertainment industry with recent success at the International Singer-Songwriters Association (ISSA) Music Awards held in Atlanta, Georgia, this past weekend.
-Winning Music Video of the Year (bronze) for her latest original single, “Maybe,” Finke’s prodigious enterprises continue to receive high praise wherever she goes.
+Creative entrepreneur and independent artist, Emily E. Finke, continues to blaze a trail in the entertainment industry with recent success at the International Singer-Songwriters Association (ISSA) Music Awards held in Atlanta, Georgia, Aug.
+6. Winning Music Video of the Year (bronze) for her latest original single, “Maybe,” Finke’s prodigious enterprises continue to receive high praise wherever she goes.

 The now two-time award-winning music video was released in early March of this year following the release of the single.
 Finke starred in as well as produced, directed, and edited the video, which was shot on location at the Circle Theatre in Sebring and the Historical Society Depot Museum in Finke’s hometown of Lake Placid, with the help of her crew: Director of Photography — Ashley Finke and Production Assistants — Amy Finke, Gene Goodwin, and Roberto Jiminez.